marcov/non-tech-notes/docs/English/dictionary.md

 "I am trying to grok ..."

 ## L

+**Lenient**: more tolerant, not as severe or strong in punishment or judgement.

 **Lingo**: a foreign language or local dialect - jargon.

 **Lookaside**: The technique of searching for something in a precalculated cache